awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-registering-cli.md

 # Installing and Configuring the AWS CLI<a name="registered-instances-register-registering-cli"></a>

-Before you register your first instance, you must install and configure a current version of the AWS CLI on the computer that you will run `register` from\.
+Before you register your first instance, you must install and configure a current version of the AWS CLI on the computer from which you run `register`\.
 For more information about installing and configuring the AWS CLI, see [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.

 **Note**
 Although [AWS Tools for Windows PowerShell](http://docs.aws.amazon.com/powershell/latest/userguide/pstools-welcome.html) includes the [http://docs.aws.amazon.com/powershell/latest/reference/items/Register-OPSInstance.html](http://docs.aws.amazon.com/powershell/latest/reference/items/Register-OPSInstance.html) cmdlet, which calls the `register` API action, we recommend that you use the AWS CLI to run the `register` command instead\.